 (The type of data World Afro Day CIC holds, where it came from and who it is shared with).
 The personal data that we hold include:

-- The names and email addresses of everyone who purchased a ticket for the WAD event on 15th September 2017.
-This information was volunteered by each individual that purchased a ticket before (and on) 15th September 2017.
+- The names and email addresses of everyone who has purchased a ticket or registered to attend a WAD event from 15th September 2017 onwards.
+This information was volunteered by individuals (either on behalf of themselves or for a group of people and/or children that they are affiliated with who either purchased a ticket (or submitted a registration to attend) before (and on) 15th September 2017 until the present time.

-This information is currently stored via another party – Eventbrite (Eventbrite.com).
+This information is currently stored via another party – Eventbrite (www.eventbrite.com).
 This is information is not shared outside the remit of the Company Directors (unless permission is given).
-EventBrite will be used for all WAD branded events until further notice.
+EventBrite has been used (and will continue to be used where appropriate) for all WAD branded events until further notice.

 - The names, email addresses and contact numbers of key contributors and partners.
-This information was volunteered by each contributor/ partner and is currently recorded via secure email accounts (including gmail accounts of each Company Director, WAD’s central email address – firstname.lastname@example.org and Google Docs, all of which are accessible via various passwords known only to the Company Directors.
+This information was volunteered by each contributor/ partner and is currently recorded via secure email accounts (including personal worldafroday.com emails and gmail accounts of each Company Director, WAD’s central email address – email@example.com, Dropbox and Google Docs, all of which are accessible via various passwords known only to the Company Directors and verified WAD volunteers).

 3) Privacy Notice